 - § 54.10(3)(f)(1) (individuals who have a guardian appointed for them); or

-DOJ is also required to promulgate rules to convey information to the NICS database for cancellations of court orders for these mental health-related issues.3
+DOJ is also required to promulgate rules to convey information to the NICS database for cancellations of court orders for these mental health-related issues.4

-For general information on the background check process and categories of prohibited purchasers or possessors, see the Wisconsin Background Checks section and the section entitled Prohibited Purchasers Generally.
+For general information on the background check process and categories of prohibited purchasers or possessors, see the Wisconsin Background Check Procedures section and the section entitled Firearm Prohibitions.